The Best Cloud Manufacturing Software

 Manufacturers may also choose a cloud solution for the lower upfront costs compared to an on-premise solution that’s purchased outright.
 The subscription-based pricing allows manufacturers to pay a smaller fee over time.
 According to McKinsey’s 2021 survey, 64% of industrial companies report actively using cloud solutions.

-- Material Requirements Planning (MRP): Gives manufacturing companies visibility into the order to cash process.
+- Material Requirements Planning (MRP): Gives manufacturing companies visibility into the order-to-cash process.
 Features of MRP include shop floor control, purchase planning, demand forecasting, and equipment maintenance scheduling.
-Ties in with other functionalities including accounting and order processing.
+Ties in with other functionalities, including accounting and order processing.

 - Sales Order Management: Convert sales orders into work orders.
 Create and send invoices.